supurloop/ssf/README.md

 The state machine framework allows you to create reliable and efficient state machines.

-All event generation and execution of task handlers for ALL state machines must be done in a single thread of execution.
+Unless SSF_SM_CONFIG_ENABLE_THREAD_SUPPORT is enabled, all event generation and execution of task handlers for ALL state machines must be done in a single thread of execution.
 Calling into the state machine interface from two difference execution contexts is not supported and will eventually lead to problems.
 There is a lot that can be said about state machines in general and this one specifically, and I will continue to add to this documentation in the future.